Looking to integrate library resources into your syllabus? Follow these tips.

 Prepare your students

 - Don’t assume that your students have used a college library.
 The library is happy to schedule an orientation session tailored to your class needs.
-Otherwise, encourage your students to attend a face-to-face workshop at their convenience, or complete our online tutorial, PILOT.
-Contact Sue Chen if you need assistance.
+Otherwise, encourage your students to attend a face-to-face workshop at their convenience, or complete our Canvas-based online tutorials.

 - Stress the fact that research takes time and encourage students to start early.
 Good quality Web-based resources are not always faster to find and use than books and articles.
 Or the “perfect” book may be checked out until next week or located at another library.